itsmeaksingh/AWS_Developers_Notes/index.md

-Hi team, Yesterday I did the hands-on Geospatial Analytic, Also Attended Interactive session on DataQuality & Geospatial, also attened the Verisk research annual meeting in which they talked about how are adding more data in the research model and talked about the new york data,
+Yesterday, we discussed the sprint tasks and also participated in the QA interaction session and introduction about Touchstone Meeting.
+Afterward, I continued with my AWS course.

-And For today I'm planning to work on the GITHUB PPT & also revised touch stone concepts.
+Today, I planning to go through the risk studio QA doc & continue with the AWS course.